sigmasaur/AwSW-it/README.md

 * At line 463: Unfolded *8* → *eight*, for elegance.
 * At line 1084, 2109, 2176, 2753, 3118, 3352: Slightly pruned to fit fewer lines.
 * At line 1358: Corrected two-dots ellipsis to three-dots.
+* At line 1503, 1507, 1511: Added space before image, to match numerous lines throughout the script.
 * At line 1751: Used if-statement to further distinguish between food types by linguistic necessity.
 * At line 1861: *or even* → *such as*, as bacteria are unicellular.
 * At line 2348-2352, 2389-2395, 2410-2415: Assumed the authors' gender by linguistic necessity.